sadekbaroudi/fingerpunch/keyboards/ximi/v1/BUILDGUIDE.md

 	* If you have an EC11 encoder in, you may want to put some non-conductive tape over the hole and EC11 leads to make sure nothing conducts
 	* Solder the haptic feedback leads.
 Remember that to make this as flush as possible, you should have removed the black plastic from the headers in the previous step.
 * Trackball sensor (to trackball breakout pcb)
 	* Solder the trackball sensor on the bottom of the trackball breakout pcb, with the leads going up through to the top.
-Be sure to align the little dot on the back of the sensor with the circle on the breakout pcb.
-This also has a square through hole pad.
+Be sure to align the little dot on the back of the sensor with the square pad on the breakout PCB.
+See last image on this page.
 * Trackball connectivity (from the main pcb to the trackball breakout)
 	* Option 1: FPC cable: Use a 12 position 0.5mm pitch Type A fpc cable to connect the pcb to the breakout board.
 Be sure to set the switch on the back of the pcb to Ball (as opposed to Pad)
-	* Option 2: Soldered wires: Run the wires through the bottom of the trackball breakout and solder from the top.
+	* **(NO LONGER APPLICABLE)** Option 2: Soldered wires: Run the wires through the bottom of the trackball breakout and solder from the top.
 Then cut the wires flush from the top.
 They should be in the opposite order from the main pcb.
 See the pictures below to make sure you do this correctly.
 * Cirque trackpad connection
 	* When using the trackpad, make sure you set the switch on the back of the pcb to "Pad"
 	* Please note that this only applies if you have a ximi v1.
 If you have a v1.1 or later, you do not require this step.
 You need to remove the R1 resistor from the back of the cirque trackpad.
 There is an example of me doing it for the a rock on build in this video: https://www.youtube.com/watch?v=LKTFEaT3yzU&t=1686s